 - We’re not good enough.

-- It’s going to fail like our first product.
+- It’s going to fail like our first product did.

 - Nobody wants this information or will pay for it (it’s free on the Internet like everything else!).

-We were literally moments away from not making our product because of a bunch of fears and doubt.
+We were literally moments away from not making our product because of these fears and doubts.

 We had already quit our jobs and essentially pledged our commitment to this blog, so let’s see this thing through.
 We have to know that we tried everything.

 And I am damned glad that we kept moving forward.

 Here is the second truth…